 Logan University Transcripts: A transcript is a complete copy of the student’s academic record.
 Official transcripts bear the signature of the Registrar.
 Please allow 24-48 hours to process requests.

-You may fax your Transcript Request Form to 636-207-2431 or you may mail your request with a check or money order to:
+You may email your Transcript Request Form to Registrar@logan.edu, fax it to 636-207-2431 or you may mail your request with a check or money order to:

 1851 Schoettler Road

 Please include your full name and any other name(s) you used while a student at Logan; program enrolled in (i.e. DC); your graduation date or approximate dates of attendance; the address where your transcripts should be mailed (unofficial transcripts may only be emailed or faxed back); your handwritten signature and the fee if ordering an official transcript.

 Please note: Transcripts will not be sent if there is financial indebtedness owed to the University by the former student.

 In order to keep student records updated and receive pertinent communications, it is imperative any address or phone number change be reported to the Office of the Registrar as soon as possible.
 These changes will be accepted in person in Rooms 216 or 279 or through the student's Logan email account sent directly to Registrar@logan.edu.

 The National Student Clearinghouse is now our authorized agent for providing degree and enrollment verification.
 Employers or background screening firms may contact the National Student Clearinghouse at:

 2300 DullesStation Boulevard, Suite 300